Leonora Anson, Countess of Lichfield: Biography

-Leonora grew up at Ely Lodge, in Blaney, Co.
-Fermanagh, Northern Ireland, before attending Sherborne School.
+Leonora grew up at Ely Lodge, in Blaney, County Fermanagh, Northern Ireland, before attending Sherborne School.
 In 1967, her father acceded to the Dukedom of Westminster and she became known as Lady Leonora Grosvenor.

 In the 1997 New Year Honours, Leonora was made a Lieutenant of the Royal Victorian Order.
 She was upgraded to a Commander in the 2020 Birthday Honours.

 Since 1979, the Countess has been an extra lady-in-waiting to The Princess Royal.

 Marriage and issue

 In 1967, she was named debutante of the year.
 During the season she met photographer Patrick Anson, 5th Earl of Lichfield.
-On 8 March 1975, they were married at Chester Cathedral, and became Leonora became The Countess of Lichfield.
+On 8 March 1975, they were married at Chester Cathedral, and she became The Countess of Lichfield.

 Guests at their wedding included Queen Elizabeth II, Queen Elizabeth The Queen Mother, King Constantine II and Queen Anne-Marie of Greece, Princess Beatrix of the Netherlands, and Princess Benedikte of Denmark.